cloudfoundry/staticfile-buildpack/README.md

 ### Acknowledgements

 This buildpack is based heavily upon Jordon Bedwell's Heroku buildpack and the modifications by David Laing for Cloud Foundry [nginx-buildpack (deprecated)](https://github.com/cloudfoundry-community/nginx-buildpack).
 It has been tuned for usability (configurable with `Staticfile`) and to be included as a default buildpack (detects `Staticfile` rather than the presence of an `index.html`).
 Thanks for the buildpack Jordon!
-If you require additional custom NGINX configuration you should got to the new [NGINX Buildpack](https://github.com/cloudfoundry/nginx-buildpack).
+If you require additional custom NGINX configuration, use the new [nginx-buildpack](https://github.com/cloudfoundry/nginx-buildpack).